-- 3.1 The annual review report will include an assessment of the faculty member's job performance in each of the faculty member's areas of job responsibility (teaching, scholarship/creative activity, and/or service) for the prior academic year with a justification for each assessment. - 3.2 The annual review report will also include an overall assessment of job performance for the prior academic year with a justification for the assessment. - 3.3 Faculty members may request a change in their job responsibilities in a written communication to the administrative head of the academic unit.
-Any such request must be negotiated with the administrative head of the academic unit and must receive the approval of the immediate supervisor of the academic head.3 Both the request and its approval must take into consideration the impact of such a change on the academic unit and the broader University.
+- 3.1 All faculty members are entitled to receive a written annual review report from the administrative head of their academic unit. - 3.2 The annual review report will include an assessment of the faculty member's job performance in each of the faculty member's areas of job responsibility (teaching, scholarship/creative activity, and/or service) for the prior academic year with a justification for each assessment. - 3.3 The annual review report will also include an overall assessment of job performance for the prior academic year with a justification for the assessment. - 3.4 Faculty members may request a change in their job responsibilities in a written communication to the administrative head of the academic unit.
+Any such request must be negotiated with the administrative head of the academic unit and must receive the approval of the dean.3 Both the request and its approval must take into consideration the impact of such a change on the academic unit and the broader University.